ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 # edotsandboxes

-This tutorial builds a massively multiplayer board game in Erlang and HTML5.
+This tutorial builds a massively multi-player board game in Erlang and HTML5.

 The game is based on the old pen and paper game, [dots and